mrgulrez/GenAI-Studio/README.md

 3. **Implementation**: Core integration of AI models and back-end setup involved Next.js, React, and Prisma.
 4. **Testing**: Comprehensive testing ensured accuracy, speed, and reliability across environments.
 5. **Deployment**: Vercel was used for deployment, ensuring global scalability and fast load times.

-### Challenges & Solutions
-A major challenge was handling simultaneous interactions with different AI models without affecting performance.
-I optimized API interactions to reduce latency, ensuring consistent, high-quality outputs from each model.